History of the ALEPH Ordination Program

 Rabbi Zalman Schachter-Shalomi, or Reb Zalman as he preferred to be known, was one of the most influential Jewish spiritual leaders of his generation.
 Countless innovations in Jewish life and worship sprang from his creative mind and from his ceaseless work as a visionary pioneer in contemporary Jewish life.

-His ideas and work influenced the birth of the Havurah movement, the international Jewish Renewal movement, numerous Jewish retreat centers and innovative social-change programs, the interfaith eldering wisdom movement, and ordination programs for rabbis, cantors and rabbinic pastors that began as B’nai Or Religious Fellowship, later became P’nai Or Religious Fellowship and eventually coalesced to form the current ALEPH Ordination Program.
+His ideas and work influenced the birth of the Havurah movement, the international Jewish Renewal movement, numerous Jewish retreat centers and innovative social-change programs, the interfaith eldering wisdom movement, as well as the ordination programs for rabbis, cantors and rabbinic pastors that began as B’nai Or Religious Fellowship, later became P’nai Or Religious Fellowship, and eventually coalesced to form the current ALEPH Ordination Program/AOP.

-The ALEPH Ordination Program dates its origins back to the mid-1970s, and progressively evolved over the course of four decades to where it is today.
+AOP dates its origins back to the mid-1970s and progressively evolved over the course of four decades to where it is today.

 The Early Beginnings